Key / explanations of the logos and symbols

-DNV GL Maritime is the world’s leading classification company and a renowned provider of consultancy services to the maritime industry.
+DNV is the world’s leading classification company and a renowned provider of consultancy services to the maritime industry.
 It makes crucial contributions to the fact that global shipping is becoming safer and the capability, energy efficiency and environmental compatibility of the ships is improving – including all types of ship and offshore installations.

 Underwriters Laboratories (UL) was founded in 1894 and is an independent organisation which examines, certifies and monitors products in respect of their safety.
 It makes the knowledge obtained and the expert knowledge on the products available to the purchasers, and provides advice and information.